-SOC-491 Internship in Sociology 1-4 credits
+SOC-491 Internship in Sociology

 A supervised work experience in an approved organization to gain knowledge of applications of sociology in work settings and to analyze work settings using sociological knowledge and research methods.
 Placements are made in business, government, and community offices that utilize sociological knowledge or research skills.